WalletScrutiny/WalletScrutinyCom/_android/com.bitmex.mobile.android.md

 ### Wallet Security
 > BitMEX runs a first-of-its-kind multisignature deposit and withdrawal scheme.
 All BitMEX addresses are multisignature and all storage is kept offline.

 As expected of custodial, centralized and regulatory compliant exchanges, they also utilize cold storage.
-Furthermore, they asset that:
+Furthermore, they assert that:

 > No private keys are kept on any cloud server and deep cold storage is used for the bulk of funds.